onlinecity/gatewayapi-docs/docs/email-to-sms.rst

 Whitelisting emails
 ^^^^^^^^^^^^^^^^^^^

-To whitelist emails and domains go to "Settings" "Email Whitelisting", add an email like me@example.com or an entire domain e.g. @example.com if your whole organisation should be able to send messages this way.
+To whitelist emails and domains go to "Settings" "Email Whitelist", add an email like me@example.com or an entire domain e.g. @example.com if your whole organisation should be able to send messages this way.